nskhwaja/Lineup_Prediction.py/README.md

 - Another important criteria that causes some challenges are "B2B" and Alias sets:
 - When two artists play in the same set = B2B.
 - Aliases of artists, for example: Svdden death playing a set, but having a VOYD set or Zhu playing a set and having a BLACKLIZT set.
-- Also Tchami X Malaa No Redemptio... falls into B2B Criteria.
+- Also Tchami X Malaa No Redemption... falls into B2B Criteria.

+These kinds of sets can some times avoid radius clause.